guusj/books/Warbreaker_BrandonSanderson.md

 Vivenna walked back toward Lemex’s house, dissecting the argument she’d heard at the Court of Gods.
 Her tutors had instructed her that discussions in the Court Assembly didn’t always lead to action; just because they talked of war didn’t mean it would happen.
 This discussion, however, seemed to mean more.
 It was too passionate, with too many voices for one side.
 It indicated that her father was right, and that war was inevitable.
 She walked with her head down on a nearly deserted street.
 She was beginning to learn that she could avoid the roiling masses by walking through more residential sections of the city.
 It appeared that people in T’Telir liked to be where everybody else was.
-The street was in a wealthy neighborhood, had a slate stone sidewalk running along the side of it.
+The street was in a wealthy neighborhood and had a slate stone sidewalk running along the side of it.
 It made for pleasant walking.
 Parlin walked beside her, occasionally pausing to study ferns or palm trees.
 The Hallandren liked plants; most of the homes were shaded by trees, vines, and exotic blooming shrubs.
 In Idris, each of the large homes along the street would have been considered a mansion, but here they were only of average size—probably the homes of merchants.
 _I need to stay focused_, she thought. _Is Hallandren going to attack soon?
 Or is this just a prelude to something still months, perhaps years, away?_
 Real action wouldn’t occur until the gods voted, and Vivenna wasn’t sure what it would take to get them to that point.
 She shook her head.
 Only one day in T’Telir, and already she knew that her training and tutorials hadn’t prepared her half as well as she’d assumed.
 She felt as if she knew nothing.
 And that left her feeling very lost.
 She was not the confident, competent woman she’d assumed herself to be.
 The frightening truth was, should she have been sent to become the God King’s bride, she would have been nearly as ineffective and confused as poor Siri undoubtedly was.